muzzi92/ghostr/README.md

 ## Improvements
 * More testing.
 It would be great to fully test this app with complete unit, interface and integration tests.
 I chose to put testing on the backburner due to time constraints.
 * Using Key objects to access Datastore entities would have been a cleaner approach than wrapping GQL queries but took more time to get familiar with.
+* Replace `GhostrEngine.setup()` function with a better approach for populating the Database prior to app launch.
+E.g. Running it from separate script before hand.
 * Better naming.
 I feel like I rushed through some of the class and method naming, and hence they are not as descriptive as I would have liked.
 * Further encapsulation.
 More logic can be extracted from the controller into modules.
 * Front end.
 It would have been cool to spend more time styling the app and implementing some JavaScript.